 Echo at The King and Prince

 We were guests at The King and Prince Beach & Golf Resort.
 Trust me, it is a stunner!
 Not only is it the only oceanfront property on the island, but the hospitality and food can’t be beat.
-At ECHO, one of their restaurants, enjoy creations from Resort Executive Chef James Flack, AND get an ocean view while you dine.
+At ECHO, one of their restaurants, enjoy creations from the culinary team, AND get an ocean view while you dine.

 ECHO serves breakfast, lunch, and dinner.
 I had the pleasure of eating two meals at ECHO and was impressed by the traditional offerings as well as Southern Georgia favorites.
-Please your party who want the comforts of home and those who want to taste something more adventurous.
+Guests can enjoy the comforts of home and something more adventurous.